biocore/qiime/doc/tutorials/open_reference_illumina_processing.rst

 Discussion of subsampled open reference OTU picking in QIIME
 ============================================================

 This document describes QIIME's subsampled open-reference OTU picking protocol.
-These protocol is presented in Rideout et al. 2014, under review (`PeerJ PrePrint available here <https://peerj.com/preprints/411/>`_).
+This protocol is presented in Rideout et al. 2014, under review (`PeerJ PrePrint available here <https://peerj.com/preprints/411/>`_).
 The *subsampled open-reference OTU picking protocol* is optimized for large datasets, and yields nearly identical results to *legacy open-reference OTU picking*, so there there is no reason to ever use the *legacy* method anymore.
 (Note: In QIIME 1.6.0-dev and earlier, we referred to *legacy* open-reference OTU picking as *standard* open-reference OTU picking).

-This document very briefly covers legacy open-reference OTU picking.
-Most of the text covers subsampled open-reference OTU picking, including a description of how to use it, what exactly is happening, and test results from applying it to some well-understood data sets.
+This document briefly covers subsampled open-reference OTU picking, including a description of how to use it and what exactly is happening.
+Test results from comparing this method to *de novo*, *closed-reference*, and *legacy open-reference* OTU picking are presented in Rideout et al. 2014, under review (`PeerJ PrePrint available here <https://peerj.com/preprints/411/>`_).

  .. note:: In this document we make use of the Greengenes reference OTUs.
 You can always find a link to the latest version of the Greengenes reference OTUs on the `QIIME resources page <http://qiime.org/home_static/dataFiles.html>`_.